Is the World of Hyatt Business card worth the annual fee?

 Bottom line

-That said, the fact that the card doesn’t offer an annual free night certificate and includes high spending requirements for certain benefits means you might get more value from a different card.
+That said, the fact that the card doesn’t offer an annual free night certificate and includes high spending requirements to receive certain benefits means you might get more value from a different card.
+If you’re only an occasional Hyatt guest, a general travel rewards credit card or the personal version of this card is a better choice.

 To learn more, read our full review of the World of Hyatt Business card.